Parature/ParatureSDK/README.md

 ##Description

 The purpose of the exercises included in this project is to show how to use the SDK to make Parature API calls.
+These particular exercises work with the lastest version of the SDK.

 ##Instructions